tejndra/Techno-Computers/README.md

 # Techno-Computers

-This is the program created using Net Beans in my Bachelor degree.
+I've made this program using Net Beans in my Bachelor degree.